anil2612coder/chaintechassignment/README.md

 Method Endpoint Description

-POST (/tasks) Create a new task
+POST (/tasks) Create a new task,
-GET (/tasks) Retrieve all tasks
+GET (/tasks) Retrieve all tasks,
-GET (/tasks/:id) Retrieve one task by ID
+GET (/tasks/:id) Retrieve one task by ID,
-PUT (/tasks/:id) Update a task by ID
+PUT (/tasks/:id) Update a task by ID,
 DELETE (/tasks/:id) Delete a task by ID

 now try this in postman or or enjoy